Shellharbour City Council’s Vision & Objectives

 - Organics (FOGO) 240 Litre (Green Lid) Bin for the weekly collection of food waste and garden organics.

-Note: The introduction of this service requires the establishment of a processing facility capable of treating the food component of the organics stream.
-Council is working collaboratively with the Southern Councils Group to establish such a facility, likely to be operational by mid 2016.
+Note: The introduction of this service required the establishment of a processing facility capable of treating the food component of the organics stream.
+Council is working collaboratively to establish such a facility, which became operational in late October 2017.

 - Waste 140 Litre (Red Lid) Bin for the fortnightly collection of residual waste that is not disposable within either the Recycling Bin or FOGO Bin.